Download: UEFL Rules - 2017 or scroll down to view online.

 At the conclusion of each season, the UEFL shall introduce a Rules Summit during which members, visitors and guests are invited to submit proposals for rules changes and for other matters.
 The Rules Summit shall culminate in a vote on which proposals to pass & adopt and which to reject.
 Unless otherwise noted by these rules, all proposals with two options (Yes/No) require an absolute majority for passage, while all proposals with more than two options require a plurality for determination, wherein the combination of like options has resulted in a simple majority in favor of the option who has gained plurality.
 If this combination simple majority is not achieved, a run-off shall occur between those two options which have received the most votes, or between those two options and any additional option which has received at least 30% of the vote. (e.g., like options in the poll, Yes #1 vs. Yes #2. vs. No #1 vs. No #2 would include Yes #1—Yes #2 and No #1—No#2.
 If Yes #1 received 10 votes, Yes #2 received 15 votes, No #1 received 20 votes and No #2 received zero votes, because the combination of Yes #1 + Yes #2 = 25 votes, which is greater than No #1 + No #2's 20 votes, a run-off vote would be held with only Yes #1 and Yes #2 on the ballot.
 If, alternately, No #2 received 10 votes, such that No #1 + No #2 = 26 votes, which would constitute a simply majority [26/[26+25] = 26/51 = >50%], No #1 would pass due to the plurality determination method as a result of simple majority of like options.

-SECTION 4.
-The UEFL shall incorporate the following divisions and make accessible to its members leaderboard or standing information for each:
+The UEFL shall incorporate the following divisions and make accessible to its members leader board or standing information for each:

 a.
 UEFL Traditional, which shall include all features of the UEFL as prescribed above.

 b.
-UEFL Express, which shall include all elements of the UEFL except for Case Play and Prop Predictions points, as in Rules 4-5 and 4-6.
+UEFL Express, which shall include all elements of the UEFL except for Case Play and Prop Predictions points, as in Rule 4-5 and Rule 4-6.